travi-org/api/README.md

 ## Project Goals

 I'm using this as an opportunity to learn how to apply a number of core concepts of api development to node.
-I plan to build a HATEOAS/Hal compatible RESTful API that uses OAuth for authorization.
+I plan to build a HATEOAS/Hal compatible RESTful API that uses OAuth (or maybe [Oz](https://github.com/hueniverse/oz)) for authorization.
 I also plan to use swagger to build documentation.